jussihi/jussihi.kapsi.fi/content/posts/2022-09-08-smmrootkit.md

 You should now have a malicious SMM module that is able to infect a ring-3 (user mode) Windows 10 process and persist between OS reinstalls!

+# References

+[1] Loıc Duflot, Daniel Etiemble, and Olivier Grumelard.
+“Using CPU system management mode to circumvent operating system security functions”.
+In:
+CanSecWest/core06 (2006).

+[2] Unified EFI.
+“Unified extensible firmware interface specification”.
+In:
+Version 2.7 (2017).

+[3] Shawn Embleton, Sherri Sparks, and Cliff C Zou.
+“SMM rootkit: a new breed of OS independent malware”.
+In: Security and Communication Networks 6.12 (2013), pp. 1590–1605.

+[4] Xeno Kovah and Corey Kallenberg.
+“How Many Million BIOSes Would you Like to Infect?”
+In: Vancouver, BC, Canada).
+CanSecWest (2015).

+[5] Julian Rauchberger, Robert Luh, and Sebastian Schrittwieser.
+“Longkit-A Universal Framework for BIOS/UEFI Rootkits in System Management Mode.”
+In:
+ICISSP.
+2017, pp. 346–353.

+[6] Joshua Schiffman and David Kaplan.
+“The SMM rootkit revisited: Fun with USB”.
+In: 2014 Ninth International Conference on Availability, Reliability and Security.
+IEEE.
+2014, pp. 279–286.

+[7] Pavel Yosifovich, David A Solomon, and Alex Ionescu.
+Windows Internals, Part 1: System architecture, processes, threads, memory management, and more.
+Microsoft Press, 2017.

+[8] Vincent Zimmer, Michael Rothman, and Suresh Marisetty.
+Beyond BIOS: developing with the Unified Extensible Firmware Interface.
+Walter de Gruyter GmbH & Co KG, 2017.